Underage Possession of Alcohol

 Georgetown Underage Possession of Alcohol Defense Lawyer

 In addition to the fines and other penalties that come with a conviction for underage possession of alcohol in Texas, you or your child could also face problems with job applications, educational opportunities, and certain government assistance.
-If you or your child has been arrested on charges of underage possession of alcohol anywhere in Williamson County, including Round Rock, Georgetown, Cedar Park, Leander, Taylor, and Hutto, contact Law Office of Price & Wiggins, P.C. to immediately begin your defense.
+If you or your child has been arrested on charges of underage possession of alcohol anywhere in Williamson County, including Round Rock, Georgetown, Cedar Park, Leander, Taylor, and Hutto, contact Law Office of Michael J. Price, P.C. to immediately begin your defense.

 With over a decade of legal experience serving clients like you, experienced Georgetown criminal defense attorney Michael Price knows what it takes to defend your rights and your future from conviction.
-To find out what Law Office of Price & Wiggins, P.C. can do for you or your child’s Williamson County area underage possession of alcohol charge, call (512) 354-1880 or fill out an online contact form today and schedule your free initial case consultation.
+To find out what Law Office of Michael J. Price, P.C. can do for you or your child’s Williamson County area underage possession of alcohol charge, call (512) 354-1880 or fill out an online contact form today and schedule your free initial case consultation.